ajmssc/bitcoin-inspector/README.md

 Hourly jobs then consume the data from the Kafka topics and save it directly into HDFS (see kafka_to_hadoop*.py).
 The files are tagged using a timestamp.

-## Dynamic time range keying
+## Dynamic Time Range Keying
 ![alt tag](github/images/dynamic_key.png)

 I used 3 levels of aggregation for grouping of events (count of blocks, transactions, etc...).
 The purpose of creating **3 set of keys** out of each data point is to allow querying time series at different "zoom" levels.
 When pulling all data in a chart from 2009 to 2014, it is more efficient to pull daily aggregates.
 After zooming in on a more precise range (ex: 2 months), we can use the hourly level aggregate key to get more granular data.
 We do this again when zooming in on a 10 day interval where we are now interested in looking at the data by the minute.

-To do this calculation I used MapReduce jobs that create 3 keys out of each timestamp.
+To do this calculation I used **MapReduce jobs** that output 3 keys out of each timestamp (see Batch Processing diagram).
 The **Flask API** script dynamically selects which key to use based on the range of the query (less than 2 months => hourly, less than 10 days => minute). **Highcharts** automatically reloads the data and adjusts the upper and lower time bounds.

-## Batch processing
+## Batch Processing
 ![alt tag](github/images/mapreduce.png)

 I used **Yelp's MrJob** project to run MapReduce jobs using Python.